 March 15 - Lecture 7: The Revivals: Evangelicals, Tractarians, and Christian Socialists.

-April 5 - Lecture 8: Expansion of Christianity beyond Europe, especially the Western Hemisphere.
+April 5 - Lecture 8: Expansion of Christianity beyond Europe, especially the Americas; the Development of the Anglican Church of Canada, with comparison to Anglicanism around the world.